home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Deprecated App Auth Credentials

-To improve security and reduce phishing risk Google has [deprecated](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html) a previous authentication method used by Home Assistant. **This requires action by you to resolve.**
+To improve security and reduce phishing risk Google has [deprecated](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html) a previous authentication method used by Home Assistant. **This requires action by you to resolve** if you previously configured *Nest* using *App Auth*.

 {% details "Reconfigure the integration %}

 1. Make sure to upgrade to the latest version of Home Assistant.
-1. In the sidebar click on _**{% my config icon %}**_.
+2. In the sidebar click on _**{% my config icon %}**_.
-1. From the configuration menu select: _**{% my integrations %}**_.
+3. From the configuration menu select: _**{% my integrations %}**_.
-1. The *Nest* integration should appear with alert.
+4. The *Nest* integration should appear with alert.
 Click **Reconfigure**.

+If the *Nest* integration does not have an Alert then you probably used *Web Auth* and have nothing to do.

 {% enddetails %}

 {% details "Create new Web Auth Application Credentials" %}

 1. In the Home Assistant flow confirm your *Google Cloud Project ID* and proceed to the next step.
-1. You will be prompted to enter new *Application Credentials*.
+2. You will be prompted to enter new *Application Credentials*.
-1. In another tab visit the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
+3. In another tab visit the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
-1. On the *Credentials* page click **Create Credential**.
+4. On the *Credentials* page click **Create Credential**.
-1. From the drop-down list select **OAuth client ID**.
+5. From the drop-down list select **OAuth client ID**.
-1. Enter **Web Application** for the Application type.
+6. Enter **Web Application** for the Application type.
-1. Pick a new name for your credential.
+7. Pick a new name for your credential.
-1. Add **Authorized redirect URIs** end enter `https://my.home-assistant.io/redirect/oauth`
+8. Add **Authorized redirect URIs** end enter `https://my.home-assistant.io/redirect/oauth`
-1. Click *Create* to create the credential.
+9. Click *Create* to create the credential.
-1. You now have *OAuth Client ID* and *OAuth Client Secret* needed by Home Assistant.
+10. You now have *OAuth Client ID* and *OAuth Client Secret* needed by Home Assistant.
-1. Back in Home Assistant, you should now be prompted to create [Application Credentials](/integrations/application_credentials) where you will enter the *Client ID* and *Client Secret*.
+11. Back in Home Assistant, you should now be prompted to create [Application Credentials](/integrations/application_credentials) where you will enter the *Client ID* and *Client Secret*.

 {% enddetails %}